antonypascalino/HYPE_PROJECT_2021-22/README.md

 # Hypermedia Applications Project
-Project for the Hypermedia Applications (Web and Multimedia) course at Politecnico di Milano.
+Project for the Hypermedia Applications (Web and Multimedia) course A.Y.
+2021-2022 : Politecnico di Milano.

 Group name: DARD